GROUP MEDICAL INSURANCE

 Businesses in the small group market sector are not required to offer group insurance.

 As a brokerage general agency, EMG Insurance Brokerage handles everything from submission to the commission.
-Our relationships with over 30 carriers allow us to help choose the best group insurance products for your client.
-We will walk you through the process and help you deliver customized solutions for each client.
+Our relationships with over 30 major carriers allow us to help choose the best group insurance products for your client.
+We will walk you through the process and help you deliver the right health insurance and custom health solutions for each client.

 We have a dedicated group insurance department ready to help you throughout the life of your policy.
-Whether your client is purchasing a policy for the first time or needs help managing enrollments, we are here to make the process seamless.
+Whether your client is purchasing a policy from health insurance companies for the first time or needs help managing enrollments, we are here to make the process seamless.

 Connect with us by phone, online, or in-person and schedule a consultation with your sales director today on how to grow your business.